 Some less-advanced systems, such as the one in the Ford Focus, require the driver to control the speed using a foot on the brake.
 Automatic parking systems that can do the same for perpendicular parking are less common and tend to be overly complicated to use.
 On the cutting edge are BMW and Tesla systems, which allow you to fit the cars into tight spots using the key fob as a remote control.

 As all of these and many more safety features are implemented in connected cars, the overall driving experience is expected to be immensely improved as well.
 Until and when that happens, we are here for you.

-Come to our repair shops in Hamilton and Oakville today and leave your car in our care!
+Come to our repair shops in Hamilton and Stoney Creek today and leave your car in our care!